-Councillors in England should read the information in the note 'LGPS Councillor Pensions (England) Update' for the position from April 2014.
+Councillors in England should read the relevant section of the Councillor pensions page of the LGPS member website for the position from April 2014.

 Who can join?

 From 1 April 2014 the LGPS is not available to councillors or elected mayors of English county councils, district councils or London borough councils.